meimodev/palakat_backend/AI-log.md

 - Created `AccountCountQueryDto` with optional numeric `churchId`.
 - Lints passing on changed files.

+2025-10-02 - GPT-5

+- Seeded 20 additional `Account` records and created `Membership` for each, all linked to the first created `Church` and its columns.
+- Updated seed summary counts accordingly.

 2025-09-25 - GPT-5

 - Added guard to prevent deleting `Column` with memberships in `src/column/column.service.ts`.